F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 ``````````````````````````````````
 CIS validates that the BIG-IP system's SSL certificate is valid.
 If the BIG-IP's SSL certificate is not valid, include the ``--insecure=true`` parameter when executing Kubernetes deployments.

-When CIS fails to validate the BIG-IP system's SSL certificate, an error message similar to the following is logged to the AS3 log file:
+When CIS fails to validate the BIG-IP system's SSL certificate, an error message similar to the following appears in the AS3 log file:

 .. code-block:: yaml